Dune II: Battle for Arrakis

 Mobile Contruction Vehicle (MCV)

 A staple of the Westwood's strategy series, MCV is your most important unit.
-MCV can be transformed to Construction Yard with the DEPLOY command, allowing you to produce other buildings.
+MCV can be transformed to Construction Yard by clicking on top of it, allowing you to produce other buildings.
 Not armed at all, MCV must be protected at all times.

 Given free with every spice refinery or produced from Heavy Weapons Factory, Harvester will collect spice and transfer them to the refinery for credits.
 Slow and unarmed.